What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 zaidharis

-One might think the answer to “what is the difference between gingivitis and periodontitis” is the same but there is a difference between these two diseases.
-These diseases i.e Gingivitis and periodontitis are real headaches for people but this can be stopped before it is got.
-Here in this article, I am giving a detailed description of gingivitis, periodontitis, its causes, effects, and treatment.
-After reading this article you will have no confusion about these two diseases.
-And for prevention or treatment check out the Top 10 best toothpaste for gingivitis and bleeding gums.
+One might think the answer to “What is the difference between gingivitis and periodontitis?” is the same, but there is a difference between these two diseases.
+These diseases, i.e., gingivitis and periodontitis, are real headaches for people, but this can be stopped before they get caught.
+Here in this article, I am giving a detailed description of gingivitis and periodontitis, their causes, effects, and treatment.
+After reading this article, you will have no confusion about these two diseases.
+And for prevention or treatment, check out the Top 10 best toothpaste for gingivitis and bleeding gums.

-These diseases start with teeth and gums so let’s start with explaining the structure of teeth and gums.
+These diseases start with teeth and gums, so let’s start by explaining the structure of teeth and gums.

 Teeth can be defined as:

-“Hard calcified projection from gums used for mastication of food and offense and defense purpose in humans as well as in many vertebrates.”
+“Hard calcified projection from gums used for mastication of food and offense and defense purposes in humans as well as in many vertebrates.”

 The term “gum” what is meant by this?

-Well, wait please first we should go for the teeth structure and then we will come to the gums.
+Well, wait, please.
+First, we should go for the tooth structure, and then we will come to the gums.

 Did you look at yourself smiling in the mirror?